“There is more to life than increasing its speed”

 The Slow Teaching Philosophy

-A first memory arises: that exhausted feeling on a Friday evening after a week on the relentless conveyer belt of life in school.
-A second: those huge piles of workbooks, each strewn with red pen as your aching hand scribbles yet another repetitive comment.
-A third: how regularly you feel utterly overwhelmed by the endless demands on your time.
+A first memory arises of that exhausted feeling on a Friday evening after a week on the relentless conveyer belt of life in school.
+A second recalls those huge piles of workbooks, each strewn with red pen as your aching hand scribbles yet another repetitive comment.
+A third is more emotional: how regularly you feel utterly overwhelmed by the endless demands on your time.

 You then remember the hordes of eager, inspired faces that joined you on that nerve-wracking, exciting first day of teacher training.
-Motivated and passionate individuals, a significant number of which are no longer in the profession.
+Those motivated and passionate individuals, a significant number that now no longer teach.
 A flicker of recognition (dare I say hope) briefly overcomes you as you reflect again on the title: ‘Slow Teaching.’